SisyphusRex/fast-exponentiation-iterative/README.md

 * return p

 NOTE: each iteration produces r mod 2, which is the bit in the binary expansion of y in reverse order.
+NOTE:  the variable s is squared each iteration: x, x^2, x^4,x^8...